Police: Ex-Texas deputy wanted in deaths of 3 is arrested - WTMJ

+She identified them as Alyssa Broderick, who Duron said withdrew from the district last fall, and Willie Simmons III, a senior at Elgin High School.
+Duron said Broderick was an “excellent student and athlete” who was on the basketball team.
+Simmons was the football team captain and had been recently recruited to play at the University of North Texas next year.

+“The Elgin ISD community grieves the loss of these two young, promising souls,” Duron said, adding that the district had made counseling available.

-Interim Austin Police Chief Joseph Chacon said Broderick was suspected in Sunday’s deaths of two women and one man, all of whom Broderick knew.
+Interim Austin Police Chief Joseph Chacon said Stephen Broderick was suspected in Sunday’s deaths of two women and a man.
+Chacon said Broderick knew the victims, but didn’t elaborate on how or provide a motive for the shootings.

 Police initially told Austin residents who lived nearby to shelter in place, but they lifted that request later Sunday when they said it was unclear whether Broderick was still in the city.